Skip to Main Content

 Database keyword search & analysis

-Library databases e.g. Scopus/Web of Science can be used to search for words in your abstract/title to identify the typical journals that publish on this topic.
-You can then use the analysis features of these databases to consider journal rankings for selected titles that match your terms:
+Library databases e.g. Scopus/Web of Science can be used to search for words in your abstract/title to identify the typical journals that publish on your topic.
+You can then use filter options to highlight the key journals by frequency of these search terms and use the additional analysis functionality for further insights into the metrics of these journals.

-There is increasing recognition that choosing journals based on Impact Factor alone (likely to be more traditional, not fully open access journals) can be in contradiction with funder Open Access policies. cOAlition S (see Principle 10), UKRI and the Wellcome Trust are developing new policies that seek to reconcile open access policies and responsible evaluation of research enabling researchers to choose a publication venue that embraces openness.
+There is increasing recognition that choosing journals based on Impact Factor alone (likely to be more traditional, not fully open access journals) can be in contradiction with funder Open Access policies. cOAlition S (see Principle 10), UKRI and the Wellcome Trust have introduced policies that seek to reconcile open access policies and responsible evaluation of research enabling researchers to choose a publication venue that embraces openness.
 (Early Career Researchers at Cambridge have lobbied on this issue.)

-• Sherpa Romeo brings together the copyright policies of all major journals.
+• JISC's Open Policy Finder tool brings together the copyright policies of all major journals.
 Use this tool to identify the journal's policy on Open Access and whether self-archiving (green open access deposit of manuscripts) is permitted.
+The Policy Finder tool can also highlight if your chosen journal meets your funder's open access policy.

 • When assessing a journal's quality look to see if it is a member of OASPA (an organisation for Open Access publishers) as membership includes a set of standards.
 (Remember that newer journals won't be included so can't be evaluated this way).